oneapi-src/oneDNN/doc/programming_model/inference_and_training_aspects.md

    the formats will be the same, but this would by no means always be true.

 7. For the memory bandwidth bound primitives like @ref dev_guide_eltwise,
-   @ref dev_guide_pooling, and @ref dev_guide_batch_normalization, it is highly recommended to make `diff_dst` memory format the same as the original `dst`.
-   The mismatch of the formats would be handled correctly, but it might lead to highly suboptimal performance.
+   @ref dev_guide_pooling, and @ref dev_guide_batch_normalization, it is important to have `diff_dst` in the same memory format as the original `dst`.
+The mismatch of the formats would lead to significant performance issues.
+To ensure the proper format, users should always use
+   #dnnl::memory::format_tag::any memory format for gradient tensors
+   (`diff_dst`, `diff_src`).
+If a primitive requires original data tensors (e.g. `src` in @ref dev_guide_eltwise or `dst` in @ref dev_guide_softmax) user **must** pass fully defined memory descriptor for these tensors.
+In other words `src` and `dst` memory descriptors cannot be initialized with
+   #dnnl::memory::format_tag::any for backward propagation.
+   Based on the format of the original tensors, if any, and on forward primitive descriptor hint (see bullet 9 below) a primitive picks the proper format for the gradients.
+Occasionally, it might appear that the `diff_dst` that comes in is in other memory format than the primitive requires, hence robust integration code must be prepared to emit a reorder.
+   - Alternatively, users may manually enforce `diff_dst` to have the same memory format as `dst`, though this is not recommended.

 8. Some primitives require an additional tensor to be passed between forward and backward propagation, which is called